NESTLab/RBE470x-projects/Bomberman/README.md

 will explode when the timer expires.
 When a bomb explodes, it creates a number of explosion cells.
 If a wall, a character, or a monster are touched by an explosion cell, they are removed from the board.
 Bombs, exit cells, and other explosions are immune to explosion cells.
+A character can have only one bomb ticking at any given time.
+Any attempt to place a bomb when another one has been placed by the same character is ignored.
+The action of placing a bomb is reset at each time step, whether or not the action was successful.

 ## Searching through World Configurations ##